tatuniskanen/Cybersecurity/Python projects/README.md

 This folder is for my cybersecurity related Python projects.

 ### Password cracker
-* a simple password cracker
+* A simple password cracker
-* expanding on it currently
+* Expanding on it currently
-* showcases understanding of Python basics
+* Showcases understanding of Python basics